DanielJantjies/CDV01_Career_Goals_Reflection_DANJAN610_PTO2403_Group-C_DANIEL-JANTJIES_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.

-    Work my up from a Junior Tester to a QA Lead, and possibly find employment outside of South Africa.
+    Climb the ladder from a Junior Tester to a QA Lead, and possibly find employment outside of South Africa.
 Preferebly relocation to North America or Europe.
-Scale my business across South Africa and sell it.
+Scale my business, sell it and remain a minor partner.

     - Describe how these align with your interests and skills.

+    One can highlight the desire for growth to my continuous pursuit of learning and never being comfortable with complacency.
+My interests in advancing in testing and my business accumen are well aligned with my long-term career aspirations.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

     - Detail specific actions or steps needed to achieve each short-term goal.

+    Devote two hours at minimum daily to CodeSpace content, furthermore, when possible build individual projects on my own time to remain challenged and make sure I am able to put into practise the skills that I have learnt.

+    Obtain my Foundational Tester ISTQB Certificate.

-    - Include any resources or support required.
+ (Include any resources or support required)

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.